wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2022-11-30-changelog.md

 ### **10/11/22**

-- RESOURCES: Removed Destroyed Megaton LOD generation since it is apparently broken, you should ask sheson if you really want this bug fixed in xLODGen.
+- RESOURCES: Removed Destroyed Megaton LOD generation, this might be part of future LOD instructions.

 <!--truncate-->